 Franchise was given a $2 million loan from Morgan Creek for 3% of the revenue for A Sound Of Thunder and Franchise was required to repay the loan if filming didn’t begin by June 1, 2002.
 Filming did not begin until July 15, 2002 and they were sued and forced to repay.
 A Sound Of Thunder went into production with an expected $80 million budget, most of which would be spent on VFX, but Franchise soon went bust and this became a visual effects production with no money to pay for visual effects.

-Franchise had a habit of artificially inflating the budgets on their movies, so their co-financing partners end up shouldering most of the costs of the projects and Franchise pockets the rest.
+Franchise had a habit of artificially inflating the budgets on their movies, so their co-financing partners end up shouldering most of the costs of the projects and Franchise pocketed the rest.
 Their previous financing partner Intertainment successfully sued them for the fraud and wiped them out.
 The estimated budget for A Sound Of Thunder after funding dried up was around $52 million.
 The film languished on the shelf for three years.
-A Sound Of Thunder saw a few scraps of cash left over for completing visual effects, which is a problem when the film is vfx driven with dinosaurs and futuristic city environments.
+A Sound Of Thunder saw a few scraps of cash left over for completing visual effects, which was a problem when the film was vfx driven with dinosaurs and futuristic city environments.
 The vfx are hilariously bad.
-For lovers of bad movies, look no further if you have not seen this travesty.
+For lovers of bad movies, look no further if you have not seen this.

 The overseas cume was $9.7 million, across multiple distributors and it went straight to video in most major markets.